Mobile-Telematics/LoginAuthFramework-Android/README.md

 During the app usage, there may be several scenarios when the app loses `accessToken`, for example if the a user changes a smartphone or logs out.
 BTW, that is a reason why we strongly recommend you to store the `deviceToken` on your backend side. `deviceToken` cannot be restored if it is lost!

 We provide you with a simple re-authorization, a method that you can use to get a valid `accessToken` for a particular user throught providing `DeviceToken`
-To use this mehod, you need `deviceToken`, `instanceId`, and `instanceKey` of which group the user belongs. in this case, `Devicetoken` works as a login, `instancekey` as a password.
+To use this method, you need `deviceToken`, `instanceId`, and `instanceKey` of which group the user belongs. in this case, `Devicetoken` works as a login, `instancekey` as a password.
 Then you can re-login the user and get a valid `accessToken` & `refreshToken`.

 ``` kotlin
     TelematicsAuth.login(